Improving health care affordability has been added to your bookmarks.

 The right levers to improve health care affordability

-Based on Deloitte's decades of experience across all health care sectors, we know that both health plans and risk-taking providers are pulling the same, limited number of levers to bend the cost curve while retaining and improving quality.
+Based on Deloitte's decades of experience across all health care sectors, we know that fee-for-service to value-based care trends will continue.
+Furthermore, traditional boundaries continue to be crossed as health plans and providers alike are vertically integrating their operations.
 These levers vary in terms of speed to impact (near-term vs. longer-term) and sustainability of impact (lower vs. higher) and include:

 - Payment Models

 - Ambulatory Care Redesign

 - Sustainable Cost Reductions

 Affordability of health care has become a major issue for all constituencies.
 At the same time, margins are under significant pressure for both health plans and providers.
 There is plenty of opportunity to improve affordability as studies indicate up to a third of all health care spend is unnecessary.
 The challenge is in identifying specifically which services are unnecessary and the best approach to increase efficiency without sacrificing quality.

 -Jim Whisler, principal, Deloitte Consulting LLP